ezYakaEagle442/azure-tanzu-application-platform/README.md

 dash '-' are not supported in GH secrets, so the secrets must be named in GH with underscore '_'.

-(Also the '&' character in the SPRING_DATASOURCE_URL must be escaped with '\&' jdbc:mysql://petcliaks777.mysql.database.azure.com:3306/petclinic?useSSL=true\&requireSSL=true\&enabledTLSProtocols=TLSv1.2\&verifyServerCertificate=true)
+(ex: the '&' character in the SPRING_DATASOURCE_URL must be escaped with '\&' jdbc:mysql://petcliaks777.mysql.database.azure.com:3306/petclinic?useSSL=true\&requireSSL=true\&enabledTLSProtocols=TLSv1.2\&verifyServerCertificate=true)

 Add the App secrets used by the Spring Config to your GH repo secrets / Actions secrets / Repository secrets / Add :